azaharacc/cream-web-template/README.md

 #  CREAM Web Template

-This repository contains the source code for a responsive and interactive website template.
-It features a clean interface with customizable HTML, CSS, and JavaScript components.
+A responsive and interactive website template that features a clean interface with customizable HTML, CSS, and JavaScript components.
 It includes multiple languages using JSON files and JavaScript

-The template has been used to showcase the works of the architecture company CREAM (Barcelona)
+The template has been used to showcase the light collection of the architecture company CREAM (Barcelona)

 ## 🛠️ Technologies Used